-“Whatever,” he mumbled.
-The girl turned back to the lady.
+"Whatever," he mumbled.
+The girl turned back to the lady with a scared look in her eyes.
 The social worker had her hand stretched out to the ward.

-“It’s okay,” she said.
-“Just come with me.”
+"It's okay," she said.
+"Just come with me."
 The girl stood there for what felt like the longest time.
 She finally nodded walked over to the woman.
 They left the graduate student standing alone at the front door.
 He shut the door when they disappeared from view.
-What did he care anymore?
-That girl was just an annoying liability to his life, anyway.
+Later on, the police would arrive at his door and charge him with drug possession and child abuse.

 Later afternoon, Tsuzuki found Anna sitting in the Club Orange lobby.
 They exchanged smiles.

-Anna nodded.
-“Of course, why wouldn’t I be?”
+"Of course, why wouldn't I be?"
+Anna replied.

-“It’s just…” He bit his lower lip.
+"It's just…" her boyfriend replied.
+He paused and bit his lower lip.
 Anna shook her head at him.

+"It's okay,” his girlfriend told him.
+“I trust you, remember?"
 Tsuzuki went quiet as he closed his mouth.
-A pause floated between them.
 Anna sat back on the pink sofa.

-“Yes.”
+"Yes," Anna admitted.
 The smile faded from her face.
-“My only worry now is what’s going to happen to her now.”
+"My only worry now is what's going to happen to her now," she added.

-Elsewhere at Kyoto University, Masayuki got a small box delivered in the mail to his dorm as his father and step-mother were on their way to retrieve Rieko’s things.
+Elsewhere at Kyoto University, Masayuki received a small box delivered in the mail to his dorm as his father and step-mother were on their way to retrieve Rieko's things.

 "Huh?" he asked.
 The boy examined the box closely.
 No return address.
 Curious, Masayuki opened the box.
 His eyes were in for a surprise.

-/This is…/, he thought.
-Rieko’s diary sat before him in his curved, clutched fingers.
-Now, he would learn about her true feelings for him. /Rieko-chan…/, he thought with some new closure.
+This is… Rieko's diary sat before him in his curved, clutched fingers.
+Now, he would learn about her true feelings for him.
+Rieko-chan…

 Tsuzuki helped Anna to her feet and they walked hand-in-hand to the outside to catch up with Hisoka.